-10-106-108 Proofreading and Editing 3 credits Develop proofreading skills: punctuation, grammar, spelling and usage errors.
+10-106-108Proofreading and Editing3 creditsDevelop proofreading skills: punctuation, grammar, spelling and usage errors.
 Edit documents: appropriate content, conciseness, clarity, and point of view.

-10-106-165 Medical Office Procedures 3 credits

-Emphasizes medical office procedures: communication, reception, appointment scheduling, record keeping, records management, telephone procedures, entering daily transactions, billing and collecting, banking procedures, preparing payroll, handling routine business correspondence, keeping an inventory of supplies and an introduction to features in an electronic office situation.
-Prerequisites/Corequisites: 10-103-137 and 10-106-178.
+10-106-165 Medical Office Procedures 3 credits Emphasizes medical office procedures: communication, reception, appointment scheduling, record keeping, records management, telephone procedures, entering daily transactions, billing and collecting, banking procedures, preparing payroll, handling routine business correspondence, keeping an inventory of supplies and an introduction to features in an electronic office situation.
+Prerequisites/Corequisite: 10-103-137, 10-106-178, and sufficient scores on the COMPASS test (scores that allow for enrollment in Written Communication), or completion or concurrent enrollment in Written Communication or English 1.

-10-106-166 Medical Transcription Techniques and Procedures
+10-106-166 Medical Transcription

-Emphasizes the skilled proofreading, editing (including detailed coverage of grammar and punctuation), formatting and reference use techniques needed to produce high quality reports demanded by medical facilities.
+Techniques and Procedures 3 credits Emphasizes the skilled proofreading, editing (including detailed coverage of grammar and punctuation), formatting and reference use techniques needed to produce high quality reports demanded by medical facilities.
+Prerequisites/corequisites: 10-106-178 and sufficient scores on the COMPASS test (scores that allow for enrollment in Written Communication), or completion or concurrent enrollment in Written Communication or English 1.